 Here at The Mind Map we remember playing football and ‘tag’ – running around the playground everyday and loving it – can you share a similar memory?

 Yep, I remember those days.
 They were so good- I loved primary school.
-I remember when I was about 8 I formed my first band.
+I remember when I was about eight, I formed my first band.
 I used to write the songs at home after school and come in and show my band the next day and we’d make up dance routines then perform them to anyone who’d watch.
 People probably thought we were the most annoying little tits but I loved it!!

 What three songs lift your spirits?

 Second Hand News- Fleetwood Mac